Bugging in can be the best choice you’ll have in a survival scenario. Think first before you start packing up your outdoor gear!

 While there are some situations where you have no choice but to pack up and leave, you shouldn’t assume that this is always the best choice.
 Sometimes staying in your home is your best bet for safety and survival.

 There are many factors to consider when deciding whether bugging out or bugging in is the best choice, and it’s not a decision that should be taken lightly.
-But since you hear so much about bugging out, I thought I would share a few thoughts on the benefits of bugging in.
+But since you hear so much about bugging out, I thought I would share a few bug in survival tips.

 Ultimately, it’s up to you to decide what you need to do to keep yourself and your family safe.
 That very well may mean bugging out and seeking shelter elsewhere – but then again, it may not.